-Note: Before reading this piece, you may find it helpful and contextualizing to read my previously written article on social justice in relation to yoga.
+Note: Before reading this piece, you may find it helpful to read my previously written article on social justice in relation to yoga.

 Scrolling through my Instagram feed one day, I came across an image that read: